-If the entry is selected as a winner, the student's parent or legal guardian will be contacted for permission to publish on the Illinois Center for the Book website.
+When a student's letter is selected as a winner, the student's parent or legal guardian will be contacted for permission to publish on the Illinois Center for the Book website.

 My child is in third grade but reads on a higher level.
 Can he/she still enter?

-Unfortunately, no. Our official rules state that a student must be in at least grade 4 to enter.
+No. A student must be in at least grade 4 to enter.

 Are the letters delivered to the authors?